Forest Preserve District of DuPage County: Fullersburg Woods Nature Education Center

 Fullersburg Woods Nature Education Center, which is a part of Fullersburg Woods Forest Preserve in Oak Brook, provides a look at DuPage County's natural environments and the changes that have occurred over time to create them.
 The visitor center features interactive, educational displays, including exhibits on modern flora and fauna as well as on the area's natural history, such as the remains of a 13,000-year-old woolly mammoth.
 Adults and schoolchildren alike have the opportunity to get a closer look at native plants and animals by exploring preserve trails or joining scheduled programming.

 Graue Mill

 Two-thirds of a mile from Fullersburg Woods Nature Education Center, just down Salt Creek, is the Graue Mill and Museum.
-This National Historic Landmark allows visitors to see the mill operate as it did over a century ago.
+This historic property allows visitors to see the mill operate as it did over a century ago.